kenchan0226/keyphrase-generation-rl/README.md

 -exp []: name of the experiment for logging, e.g., kp20k
 -export_filtered_pred: a flag for exporting all the filtered keyphrases to a file -filtered_pred_path []: path of the file that store the filtered keyphrases
+-invalidate_unk: filter out all the unk words in predictions before computing the scores
+-disable_extra_one_word_filter: If you did not specify this option, it will only consider the first one-word prediction.
+Please use this option when using kp20k testing set.
+-num_preds []: It will only consider the first -num_preds keyphrases in each line of the prediction file.
 ```

 ## Testing for cross-domain dataset